A-Z of recycling

 - Televisions and monitors

-If the electrical equipment is still in working order please consider donating it to a local furniture charity.
+Consider donating working electrical equipment to a local furniture charity.
 See Furniture Reuse for more information.

 Energy efficient light bulbs

-Energy efficient bulbs can be recycled at your local Recycling Centre or can be disposed of in your landfill bin.
-If disposing of light bulbs in your landfill bin, please place the light bulb into the packaging used to protect the replacement light bulb.
-Alternatively wrap the bulb up in some newspaper or bubble wrap.
+Recycle energy efficient bulbs at your local Recycling Centre or dispose in your landfill bin.
+If disposing of light bulbs in your landfill bin please place the light bulb into the packaging from your replacement light bulb, or wrap the bulb up in newspaper or bubble wrap.

-Envelopes can be recycled with your Paper and cardboard.
-The exception are padded envelopes that cannot be recycled and would need to be disposed of in your blue landfill waste bin.
+Recycle envelopes with your Paper and cardboard.
+Padded envelopes cannot be recycled and should go in your blue landfill waste bin.

-Engine oil can be recycled at one of our 11 Recycling Centres.
+Take engine oil to one of our 11 Recycling Centres.
 Please do not dispose of engine oil in the drains.
 Brake Fluid can also be recycled in the Engine oil container.

 Please do not dispose of fat down the drains.
 To dispose of fat please place it into a sealable container and leave to solidify.
 Once solid, seal the container and dispose of it in your landfill bin.

 Soak fireworks thoroughly before bagging.
-Once soaked, fireworks can be put into your blue landfill waste bin or taken to the Recycling Centre for landfill disposal.
+Once soaked, put fireworks into your blue landfill waste bin or take to the Recycling Centre for landfill disposal.